 Whilst it may be useful to work without distractions, it can sometimes be difficult to find inspiration and drive when the only person you have to deliver it, is yourself.
 Of course we live in the era of social media, where there are countless numbers of groups to discuss photography, share photography and tear people a new one whilst comfortably sat in your chair at home.
 However, even in a world where our faces are more often in our phones rather than the eyes of another person, I am firm believer that physical interaction (meeting in person) is far more beneficial to our all round growth.

 If you are as serious about photography as I am, then you will understand that it is more than just making photos.
-It is building as a profile, making contacts, going to events that you are not interested in with the goal of raising your profile.
+It is building a profile, making contacts, going to events that you are not interested in with the goal of raising your profile.
 It is trial and error, failure, success, excitement and boredom all rolled into one.
 Managing that all on your own is no easy task, and it is easy to become disillusioned and you can find yourself asking “Am I doing the right thing?”.
 You risk becoming stale and repetitive, lost in your own thoughts, without anyone really challenging you and your direction.
 This can make your work become toxic, which in turn runs the risk of time going by without you really making any progression.

 Start a photographic society.

 Frustrated with doing this on my own, a friend and I decided to start of our photographic society in London.
 The plan is to meet on a weekly basis to discuss, practise and challenge each other in photography.
 It is a great way to bring people together, people who share the same drive and passion as you do and a way to work with each other with the goal of improving your skills.
 Again, this isn’t just about making photos.
 Challenges may include; gaining more followers on your social media pages, selling a print, getting a new client or starting a new project and seeing it through to completion.
-Since starting, two weeks ago, we have seen the society start with 0 members and rapidly grown to 2; them being my friend and I. Hey, Rome was not built in a day!
+Since starting two weeks ago, we have seen the society start with 0 members and rapidly grow to 2; them being my friend and I. Hey, Rome was not built in a day!
 In all honesty we are not to focused on growing the society.
 Of course we welcome anyone who is like-minded to join us but really the motive is to go out and enjoy the craft.

 From a practical standpoint, the premise is to set ourselves a challenge each week, split up for 90 minutes, go make our photos, then regroup and compare and share whilst we edit our final images.
-Of course, whilst this all nice and friendly - there is an element of competition lurking in the background.
+Of course, whilst this is all nice and friendly - there is an element of competition lurking in the background.
 Competition is healthy, it makes you want to do better and be better.
 We have done this for two weeks now, and already my energy has dramatically increased.
 My brain is buzzing with photographic ideas and concepts and my resilience to push through the (boring) admin side of things has grown also.

 It is also useful to have one or more people to discuss photography with.
 You can introduce each other to different photographic content and then take it as a source of inspiration.
 It is always fun telling the story of Vivian Maier to someone who has not heard it before - “They made how much!?!
 Lucky….”.